xcitech/urbanhack2016/README.md

 ## a part of GeoHackWeek2016

 ## Introduction
-Extreme heat is one of the deadliest climate hazards even though heat-related deaths are easily preventable.
-Disaster management and relief agencies need highly localized temperature information to target interventions, but often, the area of highest concerns lack local weather stations.
+Extreme heat is one of the deadliest climate hazards, even though heat-related deaths are easily preventable.
+Disaster management and relief agencies need highly localized temperature information to target interventions, but often, the most vulnerable areas lack local weather stations.

 Land-surface temperature can be remotely sensed at sub-kilometer scale, but isn't suitable for making health decisions.
 We aim to make use of this and other satellite data to estimate 2-meter air temperature on a sub-kilometer scale:

-$$ f \left( T_{land}, \epsilon, NDVI, p, h \right) = T_{air}
+$$ f \left( T_{land}, \epsilon, NDVI, p, h \right) = T_{air} $$

 ## Workflow
 To do this analysis, we combine satellite data extracted at locations with air temperature observations into a Pandas data frame.
 Using Google Earth Engine's Python API, we read in satellite data for elevation $h$, emissivity $\epsilon$,land cover percent impervious $p$, and raw Landsat8 data.
 We use this latter data to calculate land surface temperature $T_{land}$, vegetation fraction $NDVI$.
 Time-series of these data is sampled at weather station locations, and appended to a Pandas dataframe.
 These functions and sample code are documented here.
 Some additional javascript functions for Google Earth Engine are found here.